THE INTERNATIONAL HEALTH QIGONG FEDERATION

 A strict financial management system shall be established to ensure the legitimacy, authenticity, accuracy and integrity of the sources of funds.

-The Head Office shall be provided with professionally qualified accountant(s) and cashier(s).
+The Secretariat shall be staffed with professionally qualified accountant(s) and cashier(s).

 IHQF shall accept the financial audit by the organization registration administration and the competent authorities before its General Assembly transits into the next term or changes its legal representative.